 - can substitute chicken broth or vegetable broth

-Total time including prep and baking rolls was less than 30 minutes.
+Total time including prep and baking rolls was less than 30 minutes which is great because if you were to make it fresh and totally from homemade with seafood right out of the ocean the prep time would be much more labor intensive.
 It was a huge hit in our house!!

 Looking for other Instant Pot soups?